open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 with the flowchart.
 Simply ensure that all the items required for the puzzle of any given box or room are located in an earlier node.

-The second rule is a bit less important because voilating it at least doesn't get the players stuck.
+The second rule is a bit less important because violating it at least doesn't get the players stuck.
 Still, you don't really want the players to be able to open the exit without solving all of the previous puzzles.
 Also, the story comprising your escape room might make less sense if things are